November 1, 2020 to January 15, 2021

 NOTIFICATION AND CORRESPONDENCE

 A confirmation email with your submitted abstract number will be sent to the primary contact once an abstract has been submitted.
 In order to receive this important communication, please ensure that emails sent from are not considered as spam by your email provider.
 Authors should also print and keep a copy of the receipt screen on the website as verification of receipt.
 Abstract acceptance/rejection will be e-mailed to the primary contact listed on the abstract.
 It is the responsibility of the primary contact to inform co-authors about an abstract’s acceptance/rejection.

 POLICIES FOR ABSTRACT SUBMISSION

 Publication of Abstracts

 Accepted abstracts will be released publicly on the conference and CelebrateLAB web portals.
-The submitting author confirms that all abstract information is correct and that submission constitutes the author’s consent to publication.
+The submitting author should confirm that all the abstract information is correct and that submission constitutes the author’s consent to publication.
 The author(s) must ensure the abstract has not been published as a full paper prior to submission.

 Copyright and Webcast Policy